Isabel LaRosa

-Isabel LaRosa (born 2004), is an American singer, songwriter and video director from Annapolis, Maryland.
+Isabel Sofia LaRosa (born September 18, 2004), is a Cuban-American singer, songwriter and video director from Annapolis, Maryland.
 She signed to RCA Records in 2021 and released her debut EP, I'm Watching You, in 2022.
 She rose to prominence after releasing her 2022 single "I'm Yours", which went viral on the social media platform TikTok.

-Early life
+Her debut studio album, Raven, was released on April 18, 2025.

+Life

-LaRosa grew up with music around her from a young age.
-She attended jazz clubs with her father, where he played the saxophone, her brother would play the guitar and she would sing alongside them.
-LaRosa starting writing songs with her brother, Thomas, while she was in elementary school, which led them to form a creative duo.
+LaRosa was born in the US, Annapolis, MD to a Cuban mother and an American father.
+Isabel grew up with music around her from a young age.
+She attended jazz clubs with her father, where he played the saxophone, her brother played the guitar, and she sang alongside them.
+Isabel started writing songs with her brother, Thomas, while she was in elementary school which led them to form a creative duo.
 Thomas and Isabel write all of her music and Thomas produces it.

 Career

 On September 8, 2021, Isabel LaRosa released her debut single "16 Candles".
 She released the following singles "Closer" and "Gameboy" in 2021.
 On January 26, 2022, LaRosa released the single "Therapy".
-The following month she released the single "Haunted", which served as the lead single from her debut EP, I'm Watching You.
-The song was also released alongside her first music video, which served as the first part of a three part series which would come together to form a short film.
+The next month she released the single "Haunted", which was the lead single from her debut EP, I'm Watching You.
+The song was released alongside her first music video, which served as the first part of a three part series which together form a short film.
 The EP's second single, "Help", was released on April 15, 2022.
 The EP was released on June 24, 2022, alongside a short film which was written and co-directed by LaRosa herself.

 Another single, "Heartbeat" was released on August 26, 2022.
 LaRosa also cowrote three songs from label-mate Ari Abdul's EP, Fallen Angel.
 On October 28, 2022, LaRosa released the single "I'm Yours", which became her breakthrough song after going viral on TikTok.
 "I'm Yours" was released alongside a "sped up" version of the song, and a music video was released on November 11.
-On December 13, it was announced that LaRosa would be the opening act for Nessa Barrett's Young Forever Tour.
+On September 13, 2023 she released the song "Older".
+On December 13 it was announced that she would be the opening act for Nessa Barrett's Young Forever Tour.
+On March 24, 2023, LaRosa released her second extended play, You Fear the God That Loves You.
+On March 29, 2024, she released the single "Favorite", after months of teasing it through TikTok.
+On June 7, 2024 she released the music video for the song.

+She announced her debut studio album, Raven, on February 14, 2025, the same day she released the single "Home".
+She later released her single "Cry for You" on March 21, 2025 and announced that Raven will be released on April 18, 2025.
+On July 25, she released "My Girl".
+In the summer of 2025, she performed on the main stage of both the Governors Ball in New York City, and Sziget Festival in Budapest, Hungary.